farrajota/benchmark-rnn-torch7/README.md

 - [wikipedia](http://prize.hutter1.net/)

-### Training and testing the networks
+### Benchmarking the networks/libraries

-To evaluate the different rnn modules tested here, run the main script:
+To evaluate the different rnn modules/libraries tested here, run the main script:

 ```
-th run_benchmark.lua
+th scripts/run_benchmark.lua
 ```

-This will train and test several networks on three different datasets and plot all results into a graph for each dataset.
+This will train and test several networks on three different datasets and plot all results into sveral graphs for each dataset.

 ### Results